biosustain/dsp_nfcore_mag/README.md

 - Informed decisions for downstream analyses (e.g. filtering MAGs by quality)

 All MultiQC outputs are versioned and stored alongside the pipeline run, ensuring transparency and reproducibility.

+## General recommendations
+	-	Start with default parameters and modify only when necessary
+	-	Monitor resource usage through Seqera to identify heavy steps
+	-	Keep parameter changes documented for reproducibility
+	-	Validate results using the MultiQC summaries rather than individual tool outputs
+  - Double check the path names of every input file